 Easier training, adoption and roll-out

-Whilst subtle, these differences can create a tangible impact on everything from revenue generated for SaaS organisations to the working environment and employee satisfaction within other businesses.
+Whilst subtle, these differences can create a tangible impact on everything.
+From revenue generated for SaaS organisations to the working environment and employee satisfaction within other businesses.

-This is fundamental for any software implementation success as, if the initial rollout is plagued with a poor user experience, it will take a significant amount of time to reverse negative feeling towards the software among employees.
-In turn, users will be disengaged and frustrated at the new bespoke software you have invested in which is the very opposite of your goal.
+This is fundamental for any software implementation success.
+If the initial rollout is plagued with a poor user experience, it will take a significant amount of time to reverse negative feeling towards the software.
+In turn, users will be disengaged and frustrated at the new software you have invested in – the very opposite of your goal.

 Saved money & made money